department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD.md

 If you have a question about the tests, including whether you may have been part of them—or if you have any information that can help show you were part of them—contact the Department of Defense at 800-497-6261.

-If you'd like to file a claim for benefits based on SHAD, call the VA Special Issues Helpline at 800-749-8387.
+If you'd like to file a claim for benefits based on SHAD, call the VA Special Issues Helpline at <span class="tel">800-749-8387</span>